jshor/symbology/README.md

 ```
 ### 3.3.
 Available functions

-Each function returns a promise that completes with an object containing the exit code and message of the function (see [Error Handling]() for more info).
+Each function returns a promise that completes with an object containing the exit code and message of the function (see [5.
+Error handling](#5-error-handling) for more info).

 ----------